privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Example::

-    privacyidea-token-janitor find --tokenattribute active --tokenattribute-value-greater-than 0
+    privacyidea-token-janitor find --tokenattribute failcount --tokenattribute-value-greater-than 10

-Search for all tokens with the tokenattribute-key ``active`` and the associated tokenattribute-value greater than ``0``.
+Search for all tokens with the tokenattribute-key ``failcount`` and the associated tokenattribute-value greater than ``10``.
+This way you can find tokens, where the fail counter is greater than 10 and thus the tokens are blocked.

 Tokeninfo-key
 *************

-The tokeninfo-key to match.
+This matches on values for tokeninfo, which is actually the database table `tokeninfo`.

 There are different ways of filtering here.

 has-tokeninfo-key
 .................

-Filters for tokens that have given the specified tokeninfo-key.
+Filters for tokens that have given the specified tokeninfo-key no matter which value the key has.

 Example::

     privacyidea-token-janitor find --has-tokeninfo-key import_time

-Searches for all tokens that have stored the tokeninfo-key ``import_time``.
+Searches for all tokens that have a tokeninfo-key ``import_time`` set.

 **Note, that it is not important, what value the "import_time" actually has!**

 has-not-tokeninfo-key
 .....................

-Filters for tokens that have not given the specified tokeninfo-key.
+Filters for tokens that have not set the specified tokeninfo-key.

 Example::